 - 1. SIGNAL: Continuous sounding of the siren. - 2.
 UPON HEARING THE ALARM, ALL SCOUTS AND LEADERS ARE TO REPORT TO THEIR DESIGNATED EMERGENCY ASSEMBLY LOCATION.
 THE CAMP DIRECTOR OR PROGRAM DIRECTOR WILL TAKE A HEAD COUNT.
 ALL CAMPERS AND LEADERS MUST BE PRESENT OR THEIR WHEREABOUTS ACCOUNTED FOR.
-IN A WEATHER EMERGENCY, SUCH AN ASSEMBLY WILL BE IN THE DINING HALL.
-The following areas will call in with their accounting: Lake, ATV, Native American Village, Shop, COPE, STEM, and Archery. - 3.
+The Lake will call in their accounting. - 3.
 If you are aware of an emergency, report it to the Camp Office immediately.
 If no one is at the Camp Office then report to the dining hall at mealtime or the staff area at night.
 State the exact location and nature of the emergency.